PREP STEPS FOR APPEALS

 With any of these Appeals, don't be surprised if you get a letter such as this Letter 3884C, denying you an Appeal.
 If that happens, you will be forced to act through normal IRS procedures.

 So, you may not want to Appeal within the IRS, especially if there are other, better options.
 But, if you Appeal within the IRS make sure you include all defenses & further claims, with complete supporting evidence & legal authority.
 This will likely be a difficult task.
 But, use the opportunity in Appeals to address the immediate issues and to bring more & different claims not made on your return - so look for further deductions & credits!

 Instead of Appeals, consider working directly with the IRS agent or officer involved.
 They have legal authority to respond to your demands.
 Often, they simply need clarification of factual & legal authority to determine in your favor.

-But, usually the best option (if available) is a Federal Court: Tax Court, US District Court, Court of Claims.
+But, usually the best option (if available) is a Federal Court: Tax Court, US District Court, Court of Claims or Bankruptcy Court.
 There are many reasons why a Court is a better option against the IRS but mainly it is because a Court can enforce its order and has power over the IRS to protect your rights, provide a fair forum for your claims, & give you an opportunity for a full, formal hearing on your case.
 But, you must be totally prepared & follow the Court Rules.
 See the Court Cases Prep Steps for more details, forms, & instructions.

 Please DO NOT complete any questionnaires for the IRS until you've met with Mr. Hopkins.
 What you say in writing WILL be used against you!!